flypapercut/dotcopy/README.md

 }
 ```

+This file should contain all the files you want to copy, the path to the repository and the path to the system

-This script will iterate over the items contained in it and copy from/to based in the flag passed to it
+The script will iterate over the items contained in it and copy from/to based in the flag passed to it

 ## Flags

+Must use both mode_flag and file_flag to make this script work

-### -to-system
+### -to-system (mode_flag)

 usage: `./dotcopy -to-system`

-this will make the script iterate over the items defined in mapping.json and copy all files from the repository path to the system path
+This will make the script iterate over the items defined in mapping file and copy all files from the repository path to the system path

-### -to-repo
+### -to-repo (mode_flag)

 usage: `./dotcopy -to-repo`

-this will make the script iterate over the items defined in mapping.json and copy all files from the system path to the repository path
+This will make the script iterate over the items defined in mapping file and copy all files from the system path to the repository path

+### -f (file_flag)

+usage: `./dotcopy -to-system -f ./mapping.json`

+This will make the script read the ./mapping.json file, iterate over it and copy all files defined in it from the repository to the system

 ## Todo

 - [ ] verify if the file exists before trying to copy it
+- [ ] echo usage help when using -h flag